 Should We Bank On Google Ads?

-The effectiveness of Google Ads (or fka Adwords) undoubtedly played a huge role in the amount of money advertisers decided to spend at the end of 2017.
+The effectiveness of Google Ads (or fka Adwords) when doing digital marketing in Singapore is undoubtedly played a huge role in the amount of money advertisers decided to spend at the end of 2017.
 However, this was also in part due to the increase in both cost and competition.
 Merkle shows us that though these sites may be paying more for top spots in the SERPS, it’s definitely worth the investment because not only are they getting more traffic, but the traffic is of higher quality.
 These particular clicks are coming from people who are actually interested in what the business has to offer, as evidenced by this quarter’s 20% increase in RPC.

 Another huge player for Search and Display was mobile.
 Site owners should ensure that their landing pages have been fully optimised for mobile search before the prices of clicks get higher.
 They should also include Bing in their next strategy session because this search engine was very significant in last year’s 4th quarter.
-This is especially the case if you have a solid mobile marketing strategy.
+This is especially the case if you have a solid mobile marketing strategy when doing digital marketing in Singapore.

 What’s particularly interesting about the 4th quarter is that search was audience-centric– a trend that will very likely continue into 2018.
 In fact, when it comes to search, its biggest advantage is intent and the more advertisers continue to target similar audiences as opposed to the search queries of individuals, the more successful their search strategies will be.
 In this way, they gain more control and are able to better advertise across multiple platforms.
 In 2018, expect to see many advertisers augmenting their search bids by leveraging their Facebook audiences.
 Many will also search for their newest leads on the Display Network.